 Chicken Noodle Soup feels like a warm hug for the soul: the perfect antidote for our jet-lag.
 Plus I could throw everything in the pot, address the unpacking situation, and then lunch would magically be ready!

 I feel no shame in unabashedly using the meat from a store-bought roasted chicken for this soup.
 This is not corner cutting.
 Furthermore, this is excellent time management.
-If you're starting from a whole chicken, this video will help you debone it, but really you can just use left over meat from a previously roasted chicken (fab recipe here) or even some of that ubiquitous left over Thanksgiving turkey.
+If you’re starting from a whole chicken, my video on how to debone a chicken will help you, but really you can just use left over meat from a previously roasted chicken or even some of that ubiquitous left over Thanksgiving roasted herb turkey.

 Whereas something I never cut corners is with my broth.
-I have a firm Homemade Broth Only rule in my kitchen.
+I have a firm Homemade Chicken Broth Only rule in my kitchen, whether making chicken paprikash or chicken noodle soup.
 To clarify, there are some organic, low sodium broth options out there that don’t taste like water!
 However, this is one of my culinary idiosyncrasies.
-I always have some in the freezer (my go-to recipe and how to freeze it here) and when I start getting low, I get really anxious until I make some more.
-Fortunately I had a double recipe just waiting to be the base of this amazing soup.
+I always have some in the freezer Fortunately I had a double recipe just waiting to be the base of this amazing soup.

 As far as Homemade Chicken Noodle Soup recipes go, this one is darn good.
 I may be biased because it is mine, but it is rich, hearty, and fills a need deeper than physical hunger.
 What’s more, it’s easy.
 I’ve added and adjusted over the years to bring you the best Homemade Chicken Noodle Soup recipe yet.
 You be the judge.

 - 2 quarts low sodium chicken broth homemade chicken stock recipe